PT symmetry as a necessary and sufficient condition for unitary time evolution: Unitary time evolution for non-Hermitian Hamiltonians

-as an operator identity.
-The needed $V$ is thus the one that effects the transformation from $H$ to its Hermitian adjoint $H^{\dagger}$.
+as an operator identity.\footnote{We discuss below what happens when eigenstates are not complete.} The needed $V$ is thus the one that effects the transformation from $H$ to its Hermitian adjoint $H^{\dagger}$.
 Conversely, if a Hamiltonian has the property that $H$ and $H^{\dagger}$ can be related by an operator $V$ as in (\ref{E6}), it follows from (\ref{E5}) that all matrix elements $\langle R_j(t)|V|R_i(t)\rangle$ constructed with this $V$ are time independent.
-The condition that there exist an operator $V$ that effects $VHV^{-1}=H^{\dagger}$ is thus a necessary and sufficient condition for unitary time evolution.
+The condition that there exists an operator $V$ that effects $VHV^{-1}=H^{\dagger}$ is thus a necessary and sufficient condition for unitary time evolution.
 We note that as defined in (\ref{E6}) the operator $V$ depends on the Hamiltonian.
-Thus unlike the standard Dirac norm $\langle R_j(t)|R_i(t)\rangle$, the $\langle R_j(t)|V|R_i(t)\rangle$ norm cannot be preassigned, with it being dynamically determined by the Hamiltonian itself.
+Thus unlike the standard Dirac norm $\langle R_j(t)|R_i(t)\rangle$, the $\langle R_j(t)|V|R_i(t)\rangle$ norm cannot be preassigned, with it being dynamically determined by the Hamiltonian itself.\footnote{In this respect the situation is analogous to the difference between special relativity and general relativity.
+In special relativity the spacetime Minkowski metric is preassigned, while in general relativity the spacetime metric is dynamically determined.
+Moreover, the analogy even extends to the difference between geometric metrics with Euclidean and Minkowski signature.
+Specifically, flat space geometric metrics with positive signature are the analog of the standard Dirac Hilbert space norm, while flat space metrics with Minkowski signature are the analog of an indefinite Dirac norm.
+Curved space geometric metrics with positive signature are the analog of the $V$-type Hilbert space norm discussed here, while curved space metrics with Minkowski signature are the analog of an indefinite $V$-type norm.} In addition, we note that for any Hamiltonian that does obey (\ref{E6}), both it and its Hermitian adjoint must have the same set of eigenvalues.
+Such eigenvalues can thus only be real or appear in complex conjugate pairs.
+In our discussion below of $PT$-symmetric Hamiltonians we will encounter precisely this same requirement on energy eigenvalues.

 When there does exist an operator $V$ for which (\ref{E6}) is satisfied, we can rewrite (\ref{E2}) as

 In such a situation the state $\langle L_i(t)|=\langle R_i(t)|V$ is a left-eigenvector of $H$ as it obeys